Teaching WordPress to Absolute Beginners Part 1: The Build

 Account for Different Learning Curves

 Some people will take ages to grasp basic concepts, others will fly through everything.
 This tends to depend on their level of confidence in using the internet.
 Not to be totally ageist but this often is affected by someone’s age.
-People under the age of thirty tend to have the internet completely integrated in their lives – people over the age of fifty are likely to use it much less.
+People under the age of thirty tend to have the internet completely integrated with their lives – people over the age of fifty are likely to use it much less.
 It’s not a matter of competence but more of familiarity – people who are internet-cyborg-people are going to grasp the concepts much more quickly.
 They may get bored when you’re explaining the more simple ideas.
 It’s a good idea to have tasks that those who are moving along more quickly can do while you’re helping others to catch up.

 Tip: Use video.
 While I don’t necessarily use video during a day of teaching, they are a great resource for people to be able to utilize when they are back at home having forgotten everything that they have learned during the day.
 I am a big fan of Jing.
 I use it every day for doing screen captures but it also does video.
 The problem with it is that you can’t make the videos small enough to embed in a blog.
 Therefore I’ll use videos harvested from YouTube for the rest of this post.
 If you can bear to listen to my accent feel free to use some of the videos that I have created.